Castle, Swansea

-Castle (Castell) is an electoral ward and community in the City and County of Swansea, Wales, UK.
+Castle (Castell) is a community and electoral ward in the City and County of Swansea, Wales.
 Castle covers most of the heart of the City of Swansea, with Swansea Castle at its centre.

 Description

 The electoral ward matches the community boundaries and consists of some or all of the following areas: Swansea city centre, Brynmelin, Dyfatty, Greenhill, parts of Mount Pleasant, Sandfields and Waun Wen in the parliamentary constituency of Swansea West.
 The ward borders the wards of St. Thomas to the east; Landore and Cwmbwrla to the north; Townhill and Uplands; and Waterfront to the south.